Ch1bi/AuctionHouse/README.md

 ##AuctionHouse

-AuctionHouse is a small program/library for auctioning
+AuctionHouse is a small program/library for auctioning items.

 ## Installation